So… How exactly do I “do” Spiti?

 Day 0: Mumbai to Delhi

-Take any of the Mumbai to Delhi flights.
+Take any of the flights between Mumbai to New Delhi.
 There are scores of good hotels all over the capital city.
 Even if you are on a budget, don’t go to those shady alleys of Paharganj but find a good backpacker hostel in South Delhi.
 Relax and prepare for your adventure.

 Day 1: Delhi to Shimla